jakobzhao/geog595/04_data/pe.md

 ### 2.2 Create a spatialite database

 The most convenient way to create a spatialite database is using QGIS.
 Open a QGIS (version >3.0) application.
 In the browser panel on the left, please right-click the SpatiaLite icon.
 In the pop-up dropdown menu, press `Create Database...`.
-The name of this database is `tweets.db`.
+The name of this database is `tweets.db`, which is stored under the [assets](assets/) folder.

 ![](img/create-database.png)